Apply by: 18 December 2023 | To start: 15 January 2024

 Marketing within a global environment is explored, alongside a consideration of how the impact of environmental trends and customer demands shape companies’ marketing strategies.

-Innovation & Entrepreneurial Thinking
+Innovation Entrepreneurial Thinking

 This module explores entrepreneurial thinking, innovation, creativity and intrapreneurship, culminating in the development of a business case.
 It considers the innovative and creative process, both at an individual and a corporate level.
 As well as identifying the potential business benefits of intrapreneurship, the module explores strategies to encourage, nurture and lead intrapreneurship within an organisation.
-Students will create a strategic project plan which will enable the implementation of an innovative solution to a business issue.
+You will create a strategic project plan which will enable the implementation of an innovative solution to a business issue.

 Governance and Risk Management